top of page

 • Depending on the situation, other documents may be required, such as a pre-waiver of use consent form.

-The assignor needs to be advised to have the lawyer prepare a contract for the sale of the stock (for example, if they are selling 100% of the shares of a private company, they must have an appropriate stock purchase agreement).
+The assignor are advised to have the lawyer prepare a contract for the sale of the stock, for example: if they are selling 100% of the shares of a private company, they must have an appropriate stock purchase agreement.

 Most importantly, the sale price should be clearly indicated in the contract.
 For example, the sale price may not be easy to calculate if the amount payable is to be adjusted based on the company’s future profits.
-Sometimes, however, the price may be predetermined.
+However, the price may be predetermined sometimes.

 This is common in the case of shareholders’ agreements with “drag-along” drag clauses or “tag-along” tag clauses.

-It provides that if the majority shareholder wishes to sell his shares, he must first sell them to the minority shareholder.
+It is provided that if the majority shareholder wishes to sell their shares, they must first sell them to the minority shareholder.
 If the minority shareholder refuses to purchase these shares, he or she may decide to “list” with the selling shareholder and then sell his or her shares together to a third party.
 The following safeguards can be implemented:

 • Establishing a minimum price for the shares so that majority shareholders cannot be forced to sell shares at a less than fair price.